 Referral - A referral is a written order from your provider noting the need for a service.
-You must ask a provider for a referral.
+Work with your provider for a referral.

 Rehabilitation services - Services to help you get back to full health.
 These help usually after surgery, injury or substance abuse.